ICBI/Data.Bridge.Notebooks/README.md

 * Tutorial 2: Accessing the Georgetown SDOH Bigquery Datawarehouse through an API https://github.com/ICBI/Data.Bridge.Notebooks/blob/main/Goal1_SDOH/Tutorial2_BigQueryAPI.ipynb

 ### SDOH Workshops
 The Georgetown-ICBI Team will offer hands-on workshops to help users understand how to query SDOH data and make inferences using Tableau.
+More information about the workshops will be provided via the AIM AHEAD Connect platform: https://connect.aim-ahead.net

 ## Goal 2 - Synthetic datasets
 Georgetown-ICBI Provide synthetic versions of some data sets such as https://www.aim-ahead.net/data-and-research-core/aadbaccess/cardiometabolic-correlates- and-maternal-health-data/.
 More information on this coming soon..

 ## Information about curated datasets from ICBI here:
 https://github.com/ICBI/Data.Bridge.Notebooks/blob/main/README_CuratedDatasets.md